 Using margin to buy stocks when stocks are going up works well until it doesn’t.
 The average investor tends to be too emotional for his or her own good.

 3) Going on margin costs money.

 Not only is buying stocks on margin likely magnifying your underperformance, there’s a borrowing cost associated with going on margin.
-The cost to go on margin can range anywhere between 2% – 8% on average, despite the Fed Funds rate and the 10-year bond yield near record-lows.
+The cost to go on margin can range anywhere between 2% – 8% on average, despite the Fed Funds rate and the 10-year bond yield at a low level.

 Therefore, the main people or institutions who are in favor of investing on margin are the brokers or brokerage firms who earn interest off your margin debt.